SebastianK2000/AutomotivAMG/README.md

 # AutomotivAMG

-I lerning pre processing LESS.
+I lerning pre processing LESS but i am not satisfied with this page.
+It is first step to better tomarrow.